 - Peer mentoring and support

 - Full-time staff members dedicated to helping you succeed, from admissions to graduation

 Instructions for dependents of veterans and active duty military using the Post 9/11 GI Bill® education benefit:

 - The transferability option under the Post 9/11 allows service members to transfer unused benefits to their spouse or dependent children.
 Click here for details.
 The Department of Defense determines whether benefits can be transferred to family members.

 - Eligible dependents include: spouse; one or more of the individual’s children; any combination of spouse or child; a family member must be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS) and be eligible for benefits, at the time of transfer.

-- Upon approval, family members may apply to use transferred benefits with the Department of Veterans Affairs (VA) by completing VA Form 22-1990e (VONAPP), which can be found here.
+- Upon approval, family members may apply to use transferred benefits with the Department of Veterans Affairs (VA) by completing VA Form 22-1990e, which can be accessed here at vets.gov.

 - Dependents may not use the benefit until they have attained a secondary school diploma (or equivalency certificate), or reached 18 years of age.